pellsson/pellsson.github.io/README.md

 # SWAGGINZZZ

-In his first game of NetHack ever, SWAGGINZZZ struggled.
+In her first game of NetHack ever, SWAGGINZZZ struggled.
 She constantly bumped into walls, and oftentimes found herself with critically low HP.
 The setbacks would not deter her however, and after 7 minutes and 15 seconds she ended up ascending – having taken 2087 in-game turns to do so.

 Some will argue that SWAGGINZZZ cheated.
 She did, in fact, have help.
 Her friend clumsily played for the first 6 minutes of the game looking for a fountain, making the effective ascension time for SWAGGINZZZ ~1 minute.
 Other than that though, SWAGGINZZZ with her RNG-predicting AWS-cluster of monster computers ascended all on her own, completely legitimately, without any help 😉

 [Dumplog](https://s3.amazonaws.com/altorg/dumplog/SWAGGINZZZ/1546732576.nh361.txt)

 [TTYREC](https://alt.org/nethack/trd/?file=https://alt.org/nethack/userdata/S/SWAGGINZZZ/ttyrec/2019-01-05.23:56:16.ttyrechttps://alt.org/nethack/trd/?file=https://alt.org/nethack/userdata/S/SWAGGINZZZ/ttyrec/2019-01-05.23:56:16.ttyrec)

 [NAO Scoreboard](https://alt.org/nethack/fastasc-current.html)

 # Goals for SWAGGINZZZ